-Alvopetro's Bom Lugar oil field, consisting of 2,238 gross acres, had average daily production for the year ended December 31, 2018 of 10 bbls/d.
-Following a workover and other maintenance in the fourth quarter of 2018, the Company shut-in the one producing well on this field and plans to abandon the well in 2019 due to wellbore problems.
-The field consists of one shut-in well, one suspended well, and one active water disposal (injector) well.
-The field has a production battery which is equipped with testing, water separation and trucking facilities.
-Alvopetro has two oil development prospects included in the GLJ Report, the first of which is expected to be drilled in 2020.
+Alvopetro's Bom Lugar oil field (2,238 gross acres), consists of one shut-in well, one suspended well, and one active water disposal (injector) well.
+The field has a production battery equipped with testing, water separation and trucking facilities.
+In January 2019, the Company shut-in the one producing well on this field and plans to abandon the well due to wellbore problems.
+As a result, there was no production from this field in 2019.
+Alvopetro has a development prospect included in the proved and probable reserves category in the GLJ Report, which is expected to be drilled in 2020, subject to crude oil prices.